JoAnn Browning, Ph.D., P.E.

 Rod McSherry

-Associate Vice President & Director | Institute for Economic Development
+Associate Vice President & Director, Institute for Economic Development

 Rod McSherry is the Associate Vice President for Innovation and Economic Development at UTSA.
 McSherry oversees the Institute for Economic Development and the Office of Commercialization and Innovation and manages a staff of over 140.
-McSherry has over 35 years of experience in the field of global economic, community, and business development.
+McSherry has over 35 years of experience in global economic, community, and business development.
 He has held a variety of positions, most recently as the Associate Provost, International and Border Programs, at New Mexico State University.

 He has over 30 years of service in the United States Department of Agriculture culminating in his service as a Senior Foreign Service Officer.
 Additionally, he held postings in Afghanistan, the United Kingdom, Iraq, Thailand, Venezuela, Mexico, and Russia.
 He is fluent in both English and Spanish and is proficient in Russian, Thai, and French.